-One of the great successes of The Adults with Incapacity (Scotland) Act 2000 has been increased awareness of powers of attorney and the valuable role they play in ensuring that the affairs of an adult, who is no longer capable, continue to be looked after.
+One of the great successes of The Adults with Incapacity (Scotland) Act 2000 has been increased awareness of powers of attorney.
+Having someone of your choosing already in place takes a huge burden off everyone’s shoulders especially if swift action is required.

-Two things have changed in recent years.
+Prior to 1991, it was unclear whether the power of attorney would cease if the granter became incapable.
+The Adults with Incapacity (Scotland) Act 2000 brought about two main benefits.
 The first is that powers of attorney now do not lapse when the granter becomes incapable.
 This means that the powers conferred can continue to be used even if the granter himself can’t supervise what is happening.
 That, of course, is the whole point of continuing powers of attorney.

 The second is that more often than not it will be family members who are appointed.
 This, again, makes sense in that they are more likely to know the circumstances and what is the right thing to do.
 And, of course, it keeps costs down.
 The combination, however, of these two changes opens up a new problem.
 We are seeing an increase in cases where the attorney has abused the powers they have been granted.
 Although the Office of the Public Guardian has power to intervene if things are brought to its attention, there is no automatic supervision of the actions of attorneys.

 Attorneys always need to remember that any action they take using their powers has to comply with the general principles set out in the Act:

-They may try to justify inappropriate behaviour on the basis that all they are doing is what their parent would have wanted, which is also one of the general principles.
+They may try to justify inappropriate behaviour on the basis that all they are doing is what the adult would have wanted, which is also one of the general principles.
 However, that may not be enough to prevent some serious consequences if the spotlight is shone on the actions they have taken.